Home - Latest News

 1. Name.
 The name of this society is Tree-Ring Society.

 2. Offices.
-The principal office of the society shall be in the County of Pima, City of Tucson, State of Arizona, United States of America.
+The principal office of the society shall be in the County of Larimer, City of Loveland, State of Colorado, United States of America.
 The society may also have offices at such other places as the Council may from time to time appoint or the services of the society may require.

-The administration of the Society shall be vested in an Executive Council made up of five officers (President, Vice-President, Secretary, Treasurer, Editor) and three additional members.
-The operations of the Society shall be conducted by the officers.
+The administration of the Society shall be vested in an Executive Council made up of five officers (President, Vice-President, Secretary, Treasurer, and Editor).
+Three additional members will include a student representative, a member for conferences and awards, and a third for communications.
+The operations of the Society shall be conducted by the officers or their delegates.
+Delegated work shall be technically reviewed by the officers.

 a) to promote and encourage research in dendrochronology throughout the world;